-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary provide instruction that is dividual needs of their stu aligned with the Colorado dents.
-Academic Standards; thei r district's organized plan THE TEACHER: Uses lesson plans that reflect: Daily review and revision.
-Instructional objectives appropriate for students.
-Explicit connections to specific learning objectives and approved curriculum. and THE TEACHER: Implements lesson plans based on: Student needs.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary ELEMENT A: Teachers p of instruction; and the inc aligned with the Colorado dents.
+Academic Standards; thei r district's organized plan THE TEACHER: Uses lesson plans that reflect: ✓ Daily review and revision. ✓ Instructional objectives appropriate for students. ✓ Explicit connections to specific learning objectives and approved curriculum. and THE TEACHER: Implements lesson plans based on: Student needs.
 Colorado Academic Standards.
 District's plan of instruction.
 Stated learning objectives. and THE TEACHER: Collaborates with other school staff to vertically and horizontally align, articulate, and deliver the approved curriculum. and STUDENTS: Interact with the rigorous and challenging content.
-Perform at a level consistent with or above expectations. and STUDENTS: Discuss strengths and next steps regarding their learning with their teachers.
+O Perform at a level consistent with or above expectations. and STUDENTS: Discuss strengths and next steps regarding their learning with their teachers.